 - Toxic Friend Influence:

-- While well-meaning, it is blatantly obvious that Rainbow Dash is a terrible influence on Scootaloo.Rainbow: Sweet!
-Scoot's, we're going out for margaritas.
+- While well-meaning, it is blatantly obvious that Rainbow Dash is a terrible influence on Scootaloo.Rainbow: Alright!
+Come on Scoot's, it's margarita time.

-Rainbow: Don't worry, they have the little ones.
+Rainbow: Don't worry about it, they've got the little ones.

-Scootaloo: I woke up in a urinal three days ago and I'm positive it's your fault.
+Scootaloo: Dude.
+I woke up in a urinal three days ago and I'm positive it's your fault.

 - While well-meaning, it is blatantly obvious that Rainbow Dash is a terrible influence on Scootaloo.